-Summary: One company proposed an alternative (weighted) UE-ID, but no company feedback was received for this proposal, i.e. the rapporteur cannot make any conclusion for this topic.
+Summary: One company proposed new information in PEI to further reduce false alarms, but no company feedback was received for this proposal, i.e. the rapporteur cannot make any conclusion for this topic.

 Summary and proposals

 Based on the company feedback the rapporteur makes the following proposals: